kevinpschaaf/enyo-wiki/Enyo-2.0-Release-Notes.md

   continuing to respond after the mouse button has been released.
 * In WebKit-based browsers, dragging in text fields can cause unscrollable divs (like those used in panel arrangers) to scroll, causing the layout code to misbehave.
-* In Internet Explorer, controls are not marked as unselecable.
+* In Internet Explorer, controls are not marked as unselectable.
 * Nested `onyx.Drawer` controls don't open correctly.

 For more information, see our bug database at https://enyojs.atlassian.net.